google/schism/README.md

 This is not an officially supported Google product.

 Development so far has focused on features necessary for self-hosting.
 The compiler itself is written in, and compiles, a very small subset of Scheme.
 Now that self-hosting has been achieved, development can shift towards supporting a more complete subset of Scheme.
+Just to be clear, by subset we mean that all programs supported by Schism are also legal R6RS Scheme programs and they will have the same behavior when run under Schism or an R6RS-compliant Scheme.

 Besides just being fun, one of the goals of this project is to explore different ways to use WebAssembly.
 This includes implementing garbage collection, possibly